Aruk0903/Movie-Rating-Analysis/README.md

 Many individuals decide if they want to watch a movie based on the ratings offered by viewers.
 So, for the Movie Rating Analysis, we must first need to have a dataset including data about the ratings given by each viewer.
 I have used two files from Kaggle.

-1. Movie file that contains the data about the movie Id, title and the genre of the movie
+1. Movies file that contains the data about the movie Id, the title of the movie and the genre of the movie.
-2. Ratings file that contains the user id, movie id, ratings given by the user and the timestamp of the ratings
+2. Ratings file that contains the user id, movie id, ratings given by each user along with the timestamp.

 Importing the required Python libraries and datasets:
 ```python